-Mr. Winkle, not much doubting who the young man was, unlocked the door; which he had no sooner done, than Mr. Samuel Weller entered with great precipitation, and carefully relocking it on the inside, deliberately put the key in his waistcoat-pocket; and, after surveying Mr. Winkle from head to foot, said:
+Mr. Winkle, not much doubting who the young man was, unlocked the door: which he had no sooner done, than Mr. Samuel Weller entered with great precipitation, and carefully relocking it on the inside, deliberately put the key in his waistcoat-pocket; and, after surveying Mr. Winkle from head to

-"You're a wery humorous young gen'l'm'n, you air,
+"You're a wery humorous young gen'l'm'n, you air, sir!"

-sir!"

-"What do you mean by this conduct, Sam?" inquired Mr.
+"What do you mean by this conduct, Sam?" inquired Mr. Winkle, indignantly.

-Winkle, indignantly.
 "Get out, sir, this instant.
-What do vou mean, sir?"
+What do you mean, sir?"

-"What do I mean," retorted Sam; come, sir, this is rayther too rich, as the young lady said, wen she remonstrated with the pastry-cook, arter he'd sold her a pork-pie as had got nothin' but fat inside.
-What do I mean!
+"What do I mean," retorted Sam; come, sir, this is rayther too rich, as the young lady said, wen she remonstrated with the pastry-cook, arter he'd sold her a pork-pie as had got nothin' but fat inside. | plied, "It can't be done."

+here.
+You were not satisfied.
+You followed.
+You | What do I mean!
 Well, that ain't a bad 'un, that ain't."